ninja-asa/influxdb-getting-started/monitor-web-server/README.md

 - Docker installed on your system.

 ## Getting Started
+### Start a Docker Container
+1. Clone this repository.
+2. Open the project in Visual Studio Code.
+3. Build Docker Image using the provided `Dockerfile`:
+    ```bash
+    docker build -t website-availability-monitor .
+    ```
+4. Copy the `example.env` file to a `.env` the relevant environment variables - your InfluxDB connection parameters and the websites you want to monitor.
+5. Run the Docker container:
+    ```bash
+    docker run --env-file .env website-availability-monitor
+    ```

+### Develop within IDE using Devcontainer
 1. Clone this repository
 2. Open the project in Visual Studio Code.